 The support we offer includes:

-We encourage students to tell us about any disability or learning support need by completing the Learning Support and Wellbeing section on the College application form or as early as possible.
+We encourage students to tell us about any disability or learning support need by completing the Meeting Individual Needs section on the College application form as early as possible.

-If you have told us about a disability or support need you will be sent an ALS Questionnaire to complete.
+If you have told us about a disability or support need, or that you have an Education, Health and Care Plan (EHC plan) you will be sent an ALS Questionnaire to complete.
 Once we have received this we will make an appointment for you to meet one of our team to talk about your individual requirements.
 With your agreement we will share your personal profile and support plan to curriculum staff working with you.

 Support is available to students following Further Education and Higher Education courses.